 The highlight of building a ground level deck framing plan is undoubtedly getting the decks attached.
 If the ground contact decking board you have on-hand is 12-inch long, there’s no need to do some additional cutting, especially if you’re planning for 12×12 decks.

 All you need to do is ensure that the decking boards are perfectly aligned before you drill holes and drive screws on the ground contact wood.
 Hammer some nails into the decking to keep the gaps in the surface consistent.

 At this point, you may start working on the boards to make them of the same sizes.
 For this, you’ll be needing a circular saw.
-Just for extra protection, we recommend wearing safety glasses during this process.
+Just for extra protection, I recommend wearing safety glasses during this process.